zachvalenta/jvns.ca/source/_posts/2016-02-09-til-clock-skew-exists.markdown

 So my laptop's clock is probably mostly okay, but at Google scale I'd imagine you have computers with broken clocks all the time.

+### reasoning about distributed systems is interesting

+I'm not a distributed systems engineer, really. (though I deal with some at work sometimes).
+I think, if you have plans to interact with distributed systems in the future, it's really useful to try to reason through issues like this for yourself!
+There's a ton of terminology (the first time I watched one of the [Jepsen talks](https://www.youtube.com/watch?v=mxdpqr-loyA) I was like "wat.")

+So I think it's fun to practice sometimes.
+Maybe one day you learn what linearizability! and 6 months later you're like "oh I actually didn't get it I was totally wrong."

 ### clock skew is real

 People I know have experienced it!
 It is not just a weird theoretical thing to give researchers jobs.
 Huh.